Finding Nemo: The Big Blue…and Beyond! — Animal Kingdom

-Finding Nemo – The Musical gives guests the chance to be immersed in the story of Marlin and Nemo through the combination of puppets, dancers, acrobats and animated backdrops.
-The theater itself was updated with innovative lighting, sound, and special effects to create Nemo’s undersea environment.
+Finding Nemo: The Big Blue…and Beyond! gives guests the chance to be immersed in the story of Marlin and Nemo through the combination of puppets, dancers, acrobats and animated backdrops.
+The theater itself features innovative lighting, sound, and special effects to create Nemo’s undersea environment.

-The reimagined show features some music from the original show, including “Big Blue World”, also heard at The Seas with Nemo and Friends at Epcot, and Crush’s big number, “Go With the Flow”, a tribute to 60s surfing music.
+The reimagined show features some music from the original show, including “Big Blue World,” also heard at The Seas with Nemo and Friends at EPCOT

 Seating is wooden bench seats with backs.
 Guests may remain in their wheelchair, motorized scooter or ECV to experience the attraction.